USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/rna-seq.md

 {:.usa-process-list__heading}
 ### Differential Gene Expression Analysis

-Make a directory called `07_DESeq2` and copy the R Script to the new directory:
+Make a directory called `07_DESeq2` and copy the R Script to the new directory.
+This is more for our own convenience, so that when we open RStudio and set `/90daydata/shared/$USER/intro_rnaseq/07_DESeq2` as the working directory, we will have the R script in the same directory.

 ```bash
 mkdir 07_DESeq2